emoncms/emoncms/docs/setup.md

 The password is: raspberry

-### Logging to the local installation of emoncms
+### Enabling and logging to the local installation of emoncms

+The local installation of emoncms is disabled as default.
+To enable it first put the os partition into write mode with

+    rpi-rw

+Enable the local emoncms with:

+    localemoncms-enable

+Note: to disable again: localemoncms-disable

 In your internet browser window, enter the ip address of the raspberrypi.
 This should bring up the emoncms login page.

-There are no accounts created yet so you will need to start by registering an account.
+Login with the default admin account name **raspberry** and password **raspberry**.

+Its recommended that you change the default admin account name, password and email once you login.

 The emoncms installation is ready to use and can be used much in the same way as an account on emoncms.org.

 Also installed on the SD card is emonhub.
 Emonhub can be used to receive serial data from an attached rfm12pi adapter board and forward that data to the local emoncms install or/and forward the data to a remote emoncms account.

 To configure emonhub to post to the local installation of emoncms note down the write apikey that is displayed on the account page.

-In the ssh window, set the raspberrypi os into write mode with:

-    rpi-rw

 Open the emonhub config file for editing: